Hasan-Basri-Akcay/Hasan-Basri-Akcay/README.md

 ## Here is a brief introduction about myself.

-Currently working as a data scientist for more than three years
+Currently working as a data scientist for more than three years.

 Interests on AI, data science, computer vision, machine learning and related fields.